-The aunty in pink has been working as a hawker for over 40 years!
+The aunty in pink has been working as a hawker for over 40 years.
 As I sat near her stall chowing down a delicious plate of “hor fun” (flat white noodles), a man in his 70s came by with a bottle of beer and asked if he could sit at my table.
 I said: sure.
-Hawker centres can get incredibly crowded and it’s common for strangers to share a table over a meal or drinks.
+Hawker centres can get incredibly crowded, and it’s common for strangers to share a table over a meal or drinks.

-His stint as a hawker was short-lived when the government confiscated all his stuff because he was operating without a license.
+His stint as a hawker was short-lived when the government confiscated all his goods because he was operating without a license.
 In Singapore, you cannot sell raw food and cooked food at the same stall.
 This rule is meant to avoid food contamination.

 He told me had cancer and lifted his shirt to show me the massive scars across his stomach and chest.
-He had gone for chemotherapy, and was better now.
+He had gone for chemotherapy, and was feeling better now.

 John insisted on treating me to rice with salted fish.
 It’s not on the aunty’s official menu, he says with conspiratorial delight, and she only cooks it when he requests it.
 I pleaded and protested.
 “After this hor fun, I can’t eat another bite!”

 He insisted, and told me to pack it up to take it home to eat later, but I told him I needed to run, but that we could share a plate of rice with salted fish another day.

 And, hopefully, in the regularity of these shared spaces, we will meet again!